AdobeDocs/commerce-operations.en/help/configuration/deployment/production-system.md

   - `pub/media/wysiwyg` directory (and subdirectories)
   - `pub/static` directory (and subdirectories)

-- Magento 2.2 or later must be installed and set for [production mode](../bootstrap/application-modes.md#production-mode)
+- Commerce 2.2 or later must be installed and set for [production mode](../bootstrap/application-modes.md#production-mode)
 - It has file system ownership and permissions set as discussed in [Prerequisite for your development, build, and production systems](../deployment/prerequisites.md).

 ## Set up a production machine

 To set up a production machine:

-1. After installing Magento or pulling it from source control, log in to the production server as, or switch to, the [file system owner](https://glossary.magento.com/magento-file-system-owner).
+1. After installing Commerce or pulling it from source control, log in to the production server as, or switch to, the [file system owner](https://glossary.magento.com/magento-file-system-owner).
 1. Create `~/.ssh/.composer/auth.json` if you have not already done so.

    Create the directory: